Wesley Burdiek, MD, is a new faculty member at UNMC.

 Professional Memberships: American Medical Association, International Anesthesia Research Society, American Society of Anesthesiologists, Society of Critical Care Anesthesiologists

-How I fell in love with anesthesiology: I very much enjoy the OR workflow and the wide variety of cases we take care of; every day is very different.
-Seeing real time physiology and intervening to acutely correct derangements or pain is very rewarding.
+How I fell in love with anesthesiology: I very much enjoy the OR workflow and the wide variety of cases; every day is different.
+Seeing real time physiology and intervening to acutely correct derangements or pain is rewarding.

 Three things people may not know about me: